-PSY 552 - Program Evaluation, Research Methods and Statistics 3 credits providing the student with a hands-on approach to collecting and analyzing data.
+PSY 552 - Program Evaluation, Research Methods and Statistics

 Statistical analysis and research design in psychology are covered, including sampling, measurement, hypothesis development and testing, and interpretation of results.
-This course is designed to teach program evaluation and research methods in psychology while
+This course is designed to teach program evaluation and research methods in psychology while providing the student with a handson approach to collecting and analyzing data.

-PSY 553 - Counseling in Healthcare Settings: Integrating Seminar 3 credits
+PSY 553 - Counseling in Healthcare Settings: Integrating Seminar